Kiichigo-cc/socket-programming/README.md

-# --- README Recommended application instructions for Network Monitor, echo server, and client ---
+# --- Recommended application instructions for Network Monitor, echo server, and client ---

 # --- Executing the network monitor program ---:
 This program was coded in a virtual python environment (venv) on Python 3.12.1 in Windows 10.